D2L-Labs/terraform-workflows/README.md

 Within the content, the `provider_role_arn_{ro,rw}` specified will be the arn of the role, not just the role name.

-Each region that you have defined for your workflows will also need to be added as worksapces.
+Each region that you have defined for your workflows will also need to be added as workspaces.
 For example, in the content below, only `dev/us-east-1`, `prod/ca-central-1` and `prod/us-east-1` are defined.

 ```yaml